 - The unlabeled dropdown list specifies the column to be grouped.
 Power Query Editor defaults this value to the selected column, but you can change it to be any column in the table.

-- New column name: Power Query Editor suggests a name for the new column, based on the operation it applies to the column being grouped.
+- New column name: Power Query Editor suggests a name for the new column, based on the operation it applies to the grouped column.
 You can name the new column anything you want, though.

-- Operation: You may choose the operation that Power Query Editor applies, such as Sum, Median, or Count Distinct Rows.
+- Operation: Choose the operation that Power Query Editor applies, such as Sum, Median, or Count Distinct Rows.
 The default value is Count Rows.

-When you select OK, Query does the Group By operation and returns the results.
-Whew, look at that – Ohio, Illinois, Texas, and California now each have over a thousand agencies!
+When you select OK, Power Query Editor does the Group By operation and returns the results.

 And with Power Query Editor, you can always remove the last shaping operation.
 In the Query Settings pane, under Applied Steps, just select the X next to the step recently completed.
 So go ahead and experiment.
 If you don’t like the results, redo the step until Power Query Editor shapes your data the way you want.